aminshokripwa/Node.js-MySQL-API/README.md

 ## API Endpoints & Usage

-To be able to login, you need to use the create new user endpoint to set up a user account.
+To be able to add new post to blog

-* POST    `api/v1/blog` login with username and password in your db to get token back
+* POST    `api/v1/blog` send title and description of new post

 ```
 {